136 Creative Party Ideas

 1. Drive out movie

-Get the gang together and drive out to some abandoned buildings in the middle of nowhere.
+Get the gang together and drive to some abandoned buildings in nowhere.
 Make sure to bring a sick projector (you can rent one for less than the cost of most parties).

 Project a movie or two on the side of one of the abandoned buildings at night, and prepare to give your guests one of the most memorable experiences of their lives.
 Snacks are a must.